1090MHz/XPlaneImGuiPluginTemplate/README.md

 ### Implement Custom Render Function

-- **Replace `XPlaneImGuiIntroRender`** with your custom function.
+- **Replace `XPlanePluginIntroRender`** with your custom function.
 This function should contain ImGui calls to create your plugin's UI.

 ### Handle Plugin Messages